bralvis2/avielle-jay-beauty/README.md

 ## Credits

-This software uses the following open source packages:
+This website uses the following open source packages:

 - [React](https://reactjs.org/)
 - [ChatGPT](https://chat.openai.com/) was used for generating descriptions.